 One of the most frequent questions we see from people just getting started with their printer is, “My first print won't extrude; is my nozzle clogged?”
 For a new printer and nozzle, the answer is “no” — instead, it probably has to do with how the filament was loaded into the machine.
 The Ultimaker loading process has three stages: a slow load, a fast load, and another slow load.
-It’s important that the filament reach the nozzle at slow speed during the third stage.
+It's important that the filament reaches the nozzle at a slow speed during the third stage.
 If you wait too long during the first stage to hit the button and trigger the fast stage, then your filament will progress too far up the tube and will hit the nozzle at high speed, causing the filament to become ground down at the feeder.
-When this happens, you’ll see the filament extrude during the loading process, but the filament will be unable to advance when you try to print.
+When this happens, you'll see the filament extrude during the loading process, but the filament will be unable to advance when you try to print.

 For more information about this issue, please see our fbrc8 guide My First Print Won’t Extrude — Is My Nozzle Clogged?